 Harry Kane focuses on England amid increasing speculation about his future

-England captain Harry Kane says he has had no contact with Tottenham regarding his future as he focuses on peaking in time to help his country to Euro 2020.
+England captain Harry Kane says he has had no contact with Tottenham regarding his future as he focuses on peaking in time to help his country at Euro 2020.

 Kane’s club situation has been the topic of heavy speculation in recent weeks after he told Spurs he wanted to leave this summer, with Premier League champions Manchester City reported to be readying a £100million bid.